iterative/cml.dev/content/docs/self-hosted-runners.md

 ## Allocating Cloud Compute Resources with CML

-When a workflow requires computational resources (such as GPUs), CML can automatically allocate cloud instances using `cml-runner`.
+When a workflow requires computational resources (such as GPUs), CML can automatically allocate cloud instances using `cml runner`.
 You can spin up instances on [AWS](#aws), [Azure](#azure), [GCP](#gcp), or [Kubernetes](#kubernetes).